hammerlab/flowdec/README.md

 *Disadvantages*

+- **No GUIs** - Flowdec is intended for use by those familiar with programming but some future work might include an ImageJ plugin (if there's interest in that).
+For those looking for something more interactive, [imagej-ops](https://github.com/imagej/imagej-ops) is likely your best bet which currently supports the same PSF generation model used in Flowdec as well as Richardson Lucy deconvolution.
+At the moment it doesn't include full GPU acceleration but that may be on the way as part of [imagej-ops-experiments](https://github.com/imagej/ops-experiments).
+See this [github issue](https://github.com/hadim/DeconvolutionLab2/issues/1) for more details.
 - **No Blind Deconvolution** - Currently, nothing in this arena has been attempted but since much recent research on this subject is centered around solutions in deep learning, TensorFlow will hopefully make for a good platform in the future.

 ## Basic Usage